lverwimp/tf-lm/README.md

 A description of the toolkit can be found in this paper:

 Verwimp, Lyan, Van hamme, Hugo and Patrick Wambacq.
 2018.
-TF-LM: TensorFlow-based Language Modeling Toolkit.
+[TF-LM: TensorFlow-based Language Modeling Toolkit](paper_LREC18.pdf).
 In *Proceedings LREC*, Miyazaki, Japan, 9-11 May 2018.
+The poster presented at LREC 2018 can be found [here](poster_LREC18.pdf).

 These scripts are compatible with TensorFlow **v1.4**.
-Updating to the latest TF version if on my to do-list.
+Updating to the latest TF version is on my to do-list.

 !!!
 Disclaimer: This project is still under development and not everything has been tested very thoroughly yet.